GSA/automate.fedramp.gov/content/documentation/ssp/3-working-with-oscal-files.md

 Where available, tool developers have the option of following the links from the profile to the catalog as described above or using the resolved profile catalog.

 Developers should be aware that at this time, catalogs and profiles remain relatively static.
 As OSCAL gains wider adoption, there is a risk that profiles and catalogs will become more dynamic, and a resolved profile catalog becomes more likely to be out of date.
-Early adopters may wish to start with the resolved profile catalog now, and plan to add functionality later for the separate profile and catalog handling later in their product roadmap.
+Early adopters may wish to start with the resolved profile catalog now, and plan to add functionality for the separate profile and catalog handling later in their product roadmap.

 {{< figure src="/img/ssp-figure-3.png" title="FedRAMP SSP imports FedRAMP resolved profile catalog." alt="Figure showing that SSP reduces tool processing by importing the  resolved profile catalog for each FedRAMP baseline." >}}